nvcuong/nvcuong.github.io/_pages/prospective_students.md

 Then please send an email to me that includes the following information:

-- A short statement (maximum 500 words) on: (1) potential research problems that you want to work on; (2) why you feel PhD research is for you; and (3) your plan to secure funding for your full-time PhD research.
+- A short statement (maximum 500 words) on: (1) potential research problems that you want to work on; (2) why you feel PhD research is for you; and (3) your plan to secure funding for your full-time PhD research (scholarships from Durham are available but very competitive).
 - Your current CV.
 - All degree transcripts.